 Kong vs Tyk vs Envoy for microservices

 Path-based routing with header rewriting requires precise, version-controllable configuration.
-Below are production-ready snippets for Kong 3.x (db-less), Tyk 5.x, and Envoy 1.28+.
+Below are production-ready snippets for each gateway targeting the same upstream service.

 _format_version: "3.0"